larygwil/cuda-samples-old/7_CUDALibraries/boxFilterNPP/readme.txt

-Sample: Box Filter with NPP
+Sample: boxFilterNPP
 Minimum spec: SM 1.0

-A NPP SDK sample that demonstrates how to use NPP FilterBox function to perform a Box Filter.
+A NPP CUDA Sample that demonstrates how to use NPP FilterBox function to perform a Box Filter.

 Key concepts: